daviddaiweizhang/fraposa/README.md

 # Data

-A reference data set (`umich.edu/~daiweiz/fraposa/data/thousandGenomes.{bed,bim,fam}`) is included for your convenience.
+An example data set can be found [here](https://upenn.app.box.com/v/fraposa-demo), which includes
+- Reference data (`thousandGenomes.{bed,bim,fam,popu}`)
-We took the 2,492 unrelated samples from the 1000 Genomes project and selected the 637,177 SNPs that are included in the Human Genome Diversity Project.
-The population memberships of the samples are also included.
+    - This data set contains the 2,492 unrelated samples from the 1000 Genomes project with 637,177 SNPs that are included in the Human Genome Diversity Project.
+The population memberships of the samples are also provided.
+- Study data (`exampleStudySamples.{bed,bim,fam}`)
+    -  This data set contains 500 samples with 145,282 SNPs.
+The ancestry information of these samples can be predicted by FRAPOSA.